Uniqueness of Lp Minkowski problem in the supercritical range: Abstract

 \section{Abstract}

-The uniqueness of the $L_p$-Minkowski problem has been a long standing problem in convex geometry.
-In the groundbreaking paper by Brendle-Choi-Daskalopoulos \cite{BCD17} (Acta Math, {\bf219}, 2017), a full uniqueness result was shown for the subcritical exponents $p\in(-n-1,1]$.
-In the supercritical range, the uniqueness problem is much more complicated, even on the planar case $n=1$.
+The uniqueness of the $L_p$-Minkowski problem has been a long standing problem in convex geometry, which draws back earlier in 1974 the paper \cite{F74} (Mathematika, {\bf21}, 1974) by Firey, and later developed by Lutwak, Yang, Zhang \cite{LYZ04} (Trans.
+Am.
+Math.
+Soc., {\bf356}, 2004) et al. In the groundbreaking paper by Brendle-Choi-Daskalopoulos \cite{BCD17} (Acta Math, {\bf219}, 2017), a full uniqueness result was shown for the subcritical exponents $p\in(-n-1,1]$.
+In the supercritical range, the uniqueness problem becomes much more complicated, even on the planar case $n=1$.
 One of the famous results was shown by Andrews in \cite{An03} (J. Amer.
 Math.
 Soc., {\bf16}, 2003), where he established that the uniqueness holds in the range $p\in(-7,-2)$ and fails to hold for the other supercritical exponents $p\in(-\infty,-7)$.
 In this paper, we study the same uniqueness problem in the full supercritical range $p\in(-2n-5,-n-1)$ for all higher dimensional cases $n\geq2$.
 We will prove that for $p\in(-2n-5,-n-1)$, the unique strongly symmetric solution is given by the unit sphere ${\S}^n$.
 The uniqueness range $(-2n-5,-n-1)$ is optimal due to our recent preprint \cite{DLL24} (arXiv: 2104.07426), where non-spherical strongly symmetric solutions have been constructed for all $p\in(-\infty,-2n-5)$.
 When considering general solutions which may not be symmetric, the uniqueness set $\Gamma$ of $p$ for which the uniqueness holds, is shown to be both relatively open and closed in the full interval $(-2n-5,-n-1)$.\\

 \textbf{Mathematics Subject Classification (2020)} 35A02 $\cdot$ 35J60 $\cdot$ 52A20